Taking your dog for a walk around the block could cause him to contract a fatal and contagious disease …

 Ones like the Canine Adenovirus-2 (CAV-2) vaccine, which protects against canine infectious hepatitis.
 It has been shown to cause immunosuppression in puppies for 10 days following vaccination.

-That means, even if the vaccine does work, it will not protect your puppy immediately.
-He is very likely to become ill if he is exposed to even small amounts of disease.
+That means, even if the vaccine does work, it will not protect your puppy from parvo immediately.
+He’s very likely to become ill if he is exposed to even small amounts of disease.

 Modified Live Vaccines (MLVs), like the parvovirus vaccine, also increase the risk of vaccine failure in immunocompromised dogs.